bushstas/classy-loader/README.md

     And at last it will get the first line with:<br>
     <b>function MySuperClassName</b><br><br>
     so "MySuperClassName" will be parsed to "my" + delimiter + "super" + delimiter + "class" + delimiter + "name".<br><br>
-    For CSS files the loder will search for JS index file (js, jsx, ts) in the same directory<br> and then get local prefix from the file, so JS and CSS will be syncronized
+    For CSS files the loader will search for JS index file (js, jsx, ts) in the same directory<br> and then get local prefix from the file, so JS and CSS will be syncronized.<br>
+    You should put your JS loaders first before CSS loaders, because CSS parser will need cached JS prefixes

 ```javascript
 export default class MySuperButton extends React.Component {